 - What Are A Lender’s Rights As A “Loss Payee” Under An Insurance Policy In Indiana?

-Part of my practice is to represent lenders, as well as their mortgage loan servicers, entangled in contested foreclosures.
+I represent parties involved in disputes arising out of loans that are in default.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at email@example.com.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.